Image:Owen Morse/Saudi Aramco World/PADIA.

-Major and Minor in Modern Middle Eastern Studies
+Modern Middle Eastern Studies Major and Minor

 There has rarely been a time in which an in-depth understanding of the languages, cultures, history, and politics of the contemporary Middle East has been more important.
-This new interdisciplinary degree is designed to allow students to specialize in the Middle East as a region of the world and human experience by combining course work using both social scientific and humanistic approaches, underpinned by relevant language skills.
+This interdisciplinary degree is designed to allow students to specialize in the Middle East as a region of the world and human experience by combining course work using both social scientific and humanistic approaches, underpinned by relevant language skills.
 Students will work with faculty committed to supporting interdisciplinary, applied, research-oriented advanced study.
 The major gives students opportunities to work on problems of politics, policy, history, ideology, social thought, economic development, and international relations.
-Note: We currently do not offer graduate degree programs.

 The Major